-- The performance of a comprehensive assessment of the nature, scope and complexity of the cloud contractual arrangement and technical set-up.
-This should involve an assessment of the roles and responsibilities of the cloud service provider, including its obligation to cooperate and implement controls, and whether adequate internal expertise and resources are available to mitigate the cloud computing risk; - The level of dependence on cloud service providers and the bank's ability to minimise its dependence on a single cloud service provider, relative to the potential costs of seeking multiple cloud service providers; - 3.
-The compliance of the cloud service provider with legal and regulatory requirements; - 4.
-The actions the cloud service provider will take, in the event of a failure of its systems, to continue to support the applicant.
-Furthermore, the applicant should assess the risk entailed in the cloud contractual arrangement, which should provide information on the aggregate exposure to cloud provider risk and the impact on the applicant in the event of defects, weaknesses or the failure of the cloud service provider to perform the activity; - The level of protection for personal and confidential data established in the service level agreement.
+- (b) The level of dependence on cloud service providers and the bank's ability to minimise its dependence on a single cloud service provider, relative to the potential costs of seeking multiple cloud service providers; - (c) The compliance of the cloud service provider with legal and regulatory requirements; - (d) The actions the cloud service provider will take, in the event of a failure of its systems, to continue to support the applicant.
+Furthermore, the applicant should assess the risk entailed in the cloud contractual arrangement, which should provide information on the aggregate exposure to cloud provider risk and the impact on the applicant in the event of defects, weaknesses or the failure of the cloud service provider to perform the activity; - (e) The level of protection for personal and confidential data established in the service level agreement.